carbonical/ExtHang3r/README.md

 # ExtHang3r
-## THIS IS NOT MINE!
+## THIS IS NOT MADE BY CARBONICAL!
 IT IS MADE BY BLOBBY BOI https://github.com/Blobby-Boi
 ## What is it?
 ExtHang3r is an exploit created by <a href="https://github.com/Blobby-Boi/">Blobby Boi</a> that allows ChromeOS users to kill managed extensions after the LTMEAT patch.
 It remains unpatched in all new ChromeOS versions as of February 2025.